dsccommunity/ExchangeDsc/CONTRIBUTING.md

 Please check out common DSC Community [contributing guidelines](https://dsccommunity.org/guidelines/contributing).

+## Running the Tests

+If want to know how to run this module's tests you can look at the [Testing Guidelines](https://dsccommunity.org/guidelines/testing-guidelines/#running-tests).

 ## How to Run Integration Tests

 This section describes the necessary information to be able to run the integration tests successfully.